 - If possible, you should not bathe, brush your teeth, douche, wash, or change clothing.
 If you must change clothes, the clothes worn immediately before, during and/or after the assault should be placed in a brown paper bag.
 Law enforcement may request these items in order to collect evidence.

-- You have a legal right, in accordance with California Penal Code 679.04, to request the presence of a RISE advocate during the interview during all law enforcement interviews.
+- You have a legal right, in accordance with California Penal Code 679.04, to request the presence of a RISE advocate during the initial interview and during all follow-up law enforcement interviews.

 - Law enforcement may be contacted by calling 911, by calling the law enforcement agency’s non-emergency phone number, or by physically going into the police station.
 If the immediate situation is unsafe or if the perpetrator is still present, call 911.

 When you report sexual assault/abuse, you will usually be asked to tell a uniformed police officer what happened.
-The officer may arrive to the scene in a marked police car.
 This officer’s job is to determine if the situation is safe, what happened and if the event meets the legal definition of a crime.
 The officer will ask many questions in an effort to assess the situation.

 If you make a police report, law enforcement may ask you to have a medical/forensic exam.
 A medical/forensic exam is called a SART Exam, which stands for Suspected Abuse Response Team Exam.
 Survivors may have RISE advocates present during this process.